Italian cooking classes, olive tours, wine tours and culinary holidays since 2006.

-Guido and Sally have been sharing their passion for gourmet Italian food by organising Italian cooking courses and holidays in Rome and Maremma, Tuscany before moving to the beautiful region of Sabina.
+Guido and Sally have been sharing their passion for gourmet Italian food by organising Italian cooking courses and holidays in Rome and Maremma in Tuscany, before moving to the beautiful region of Sabina.
 Guido’s enthusiasm for promoting Italian regional cuisine has also lead him to conduct cooking workshops in Cambridge, England and Sydney, Australia.

 From Luxury Travel Guide: "The Luxury Travel Guide Awards champion the very best in their respective fields; therefore to come out on top is truly an achievement you should be proud of.
 We are delighted to pay tribute to and commend all those who have excelled in the industry.
 This year has seen an unprecedented number of shortlisted companies, providing strong competition in every category."